How to start a cat boarding business and get it right

 Understand cat-specific risks

-Many new owners make the mistake of getting a generic business policy.
-These standard policies often exclude incidents like a cat escaping or an illness that spreads through your facility.
+A generic business policy often excludes incidents like a cat escaping or an illness that spreads through your facility.
 A proper policy includes "care, custody, and control" coverage for these situations.
+Contact insurers who specialize in the pet industry, since a general agent may not find you the right coverage.

 Here are 3 immediate steps to take: